1jds/syntax-notes/README.md

    const personOneCash = null;
    const personOneCash = undefined;

-   // But with `??` we get '0' in all such cases except for the last two, viz. const personOneCash = null;
+   // But with `??` we get '0', that is, the person with $0
+   // in all such cases except for the last two, viz. const personOneCash = null;
    const personOneCash = undefined;
    ```